Lei-Kun/leikun-starting/README.md

 ### Hi there 👋

 Hi!
-I'm Lei Kun ~
+It's Lei Kun ~

 - 🔭 I got my master's degree from southwest jiao-tong university and majored in combinatorial optimization (CO) and reinforcement learning (RL).
 - 🌱 I’m currently interested in the reinforcement learning theroy like offline RL, and it's applications on CO.